15 Essential Oil Myths (What’s True, What’s Dangerous, and What’s Not)

 Many MLM reps will claim that rashes and other adverse reactions are just detox, and that allergies aren't a possibility since their essential oils are so pure.

-Or they will claim that if you are having a reaction to an oil that it has to be due to the fact that the oil that you are using isn’t pure.
+Or they will claim that if you're having a reaction to an oil, that it has to be due to the fact that the oil that you are using isn't pure.

-Of course one can react to adulterants (ingredients that shouldn’t be in the oils), but essential oils are made from plant material.
-Since the human body can react to plants, anyone can also experience negative effects like itching, hives, rashes, and more, in response to even unadulterated essential oils.
+Of course one can react to adulterants (ingredients that shouldn't be in the oils), but essential oils are made from plant material.
+Since the human body can react to plants, anyone can also experience negative effects like itching, hives, rashes, and more, even in response to pure oils.

 The best practice is, as with any new product, to test an essential oil (properly diluted with a carrier oil) on a sensitive area of skin (like the inside of your forearm) and wait to see if there is any skin irritation before using it elsewhere.